dragozzine/nPSF/RUNPROPS.md

+## Optimizer settings:

+"use_optimizer": true,
+    # Tells nPSF to do an optimizer run rather than a normal fitting run

+"op_walkers": 100,
+    # Sets the number of walkers to optimize.
+This number cannot exceed the nwalkers value set in the Initialization properties

+"op_steps": 20,
+    # The number of steps to iterate the walkers for

+"op_burnin": 10,
+    # The number of steps to iterate and discard as burnin

 ## Empirical settings (Ignored unless running an empirical psf program):

 #### Settings used to cut out artifacts in your manufactured empirical psf: